amyylin1/Drops_of_Jupyter/README.md

 ![Join](https://github.com/DaniliukK95/Drops_Of_Jupyter/blob/29c761926660afb86efdce3850198d08b267529b/images/Join%20Query%20.png)

 ### Machine Learning
-#### Description of preliminary data processing
+#### Description of preliminary data processing with Machine Learning
+- First, all data is imported from the database into the google colab notebook that implements the Machine Learning

-[scikit-Learn](https://scikit-learn.org/stable/) is the machine learning data analysis library we'll be using to create our supervised and unsupervised model.
+- [scikit-Learn](https://scikit-learn.org/stable/) is the machine learning data analysis library we used to create our supervised and unsupervised models.

-# elina down v

--	Drop missing values since most machine learning algorithms cannot work with missing features
--	Handle categorical attribute
+- Handle categorical attributes with get dummies code

 #### Description of data features selection
--	Features:  variables in demographics, diabetic-related health status, general health status, insurance, and income level.
+- Features:  variables in demographics (age, sex, race, education, poverty ratio, and region), diabetic-related health status, general health status, weight and BMI.
--	These features are chosen because of their potential correlation with our target: “Taking diabetic pills”.
+- Target: Diabetes

 #### Description of how data is split into training and test set
 - Data is split into training and testing sets by using Scikit-learn’s train_test_split function.
 - We end up with four sets:  X is split into X_train and X_test sets, and y is split into y_train and y_test sets.

 ### Explanation of model choices

-#### Initial model: Logistic regression
+#### Model 1: Logistic regression

--	We choose logistic regression to predict factor(s) that are correlated with diabetes.
+- We chose logistic regression to measure the feature correlation probability to the target, Diabetes.
 - All variables (except for weight, age, and poverty_ratio) are categorical variables.
 - The target variable only has two possible values, whether a person has been diagnosed with diabetes before or no.  When this classification model encounters new data, it predicts whether the individual would have diabetes.
 - Data is pre-processed with [preprocesssing module](https://scikit-learn.org/stable/modules/preprocessing.html.).
 - Data is split into random training and test subsets with [the model_seletion module](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).
 - Benefit:  logistic regression is relatively simple to execute and understand.
 - Limitation: the accuracies from one or multiple variables are low.
 Based on the data visualization below,   linear regression is more suitable.
 - Fig. BMI and diabetes

     ![Screen Shot 2022-12-23 at 8 35 59 AM](https://user-images.githubusercontent.com/108419097/209344805-3d15a517-42ab-423e-92f1-af975aeb4369.png)

-#### Model 2:  Linear regression
+#### Model 2: Unsupervised Model

 ### Dashboard
 [Exploratory analysis](https://public.tableau.com/app/profile/amy8818/viz/finalproject_16711568635250/Story1?publish=yes)

-Manny Edit as needed: In addition to using [Tableau](https://public.tableau.com/app/profile/amy8818/viz/finalproject_16711568635250/Story2?publish=yes), we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___ (Gitpages).
+In addition to using [Tableau](https://public.tableau.com/app/profile/amy8818/viz/finalproject_16711568635250/Story2?publish=yes), we have also integrated D3.js for a fully functioning and interactive dashboard website.
+It is hosted on ___ (Gitpages).

 ### Tools
 >**Languages:** <br>
 >Python, JavaScript, PostgreSQL <br>
 >**Software:** <br>
->VS Code, JupyterNotebook, Pandas, pgAdmin, GoogleCollab, Microsoft Excel, TableauPublic, Github, Bootstrap, HTML, CSS
+>VS Code, JupyterNotebook, Pandas, Numpy, Scikit-Learn, pgAdmin4, GoogleCollab, TableauPublic, Github, Bootstrap, HTML, CSS<br>
 >**Resources:** <br>
 >2021 National Health Interview Survey (NHIS), Google, Stack Overflow